orcajs/reflector/README.md

     <a name="_Toc400040352">1.
 Introduction</a>
 </h1>
 <p>
     The reflector project is a complete client/server demo application highlighting the value of Orca API.
-It enables a 2 party audio/video chat in a browser.
+It also provides a tool for testing Orca applications in a local environment.
+The demo application enables a 2 party audio/video calls in a browser using the Orca API.
 </p>
 <p>
  This demo application relies on: